5 Best Tips for Successful Weight Loss – What the Science Says

 3. Food Allergy and Food Sensitivity Testing

-Blood Allergy and sensitivity testing is available for long term dietary goals and avoidance of inflammatory foods that your body reacts to.
-Reducing inflammatory foods, can often rid bloating, reduce tummy pain and prevent return of weight gain.
-For more information on Food testing click here.
+Blood Allergy and sensitivity testing are available for long term dietary goals and avoidance of inflammatory foods that your body reacts to.
+Reducing inflammatory foods, can often rid bloating, reduce tummy pain and prevent the return of weight gain.
+For more information on food testing, click here.

 I always ask my patients what their ideal weight loss goal is and what they feel is achievable.
 I am now shifting my focus, I am learning that the better question is – What truly motivates you?
 What is your purpose for losing weight?
 Once you know that answer… we can help you achieve and maintain your weight loss goals.